 IV affects about 1 in 250 people.
 It’s a chronic condition and there is no cure.
 But, you can manage your symptoms through lifestyle changes.
 Avoiding certain allergens in your diet may help you avoid triggering or worsening symptoms.

-For example, a recent case study about a 20-year-old woman with IV revealed that diet changes may have a positive impact on symptoms.
+For example, a about a 20-year-old woman with IV revealed that diet changes may have a positive impact on symptoms.
 The woman’s mother believed her daughter’s IV started when she was a baby after beginning to eat solid foods.
 Her doctors tested her for food allergies and discovered she was sensitive to dairy, eggs, peanuts, spelt, whole wheat, gliadin, gluten, and baker’s yeast.